AdityaKoranne/AdityaKoranne.github.io/README.md

 # About
-> 		Mechanical and Controls Engineer (MSME, BEMech)
+    Mechanical and Controls Engineer (MSME, BEMech)
-> 		Ambitious and Deterministic Goal Seeker on Weekdays
+    Sustainability and Mobility Enthusiasts
-> 		Adventurer, Traveller and Foodie on Weekends
+    Ambitious goal seeker and adventurer for life

 *Welcome to my world...*